Cervinia , Italy

 Cervinia's ski slopes are almost exclusively above the tree line on a high, open, west-facing bowl which is a little exposed to bleak mid winter conditions.
 However, come the warmer months in spring you won’t find a better ski area to cruise the reds and lap up the sun.

-Luxury ski holidays in Cervinia are all about covering the ski miles and enjoying fantastic on-mountain dining.
-Despite the rather drab appearance of the resort the choice of decent eateries is quite surprising.
-Combine these great restaurants with those of Zermatt and you have the best on-mountain dining experience in the Alps combined with one of the largest interlinked ski areas.
+Despite the rather drab appearance of Cervinia as a resort the choice of decent eateries is quite surprising.
+Combine these great restaurants with those of Zermatt and you have one of the best on-mountain dining experiences in the Alps combined with one of the largest interlinked ski areas.
 It's a winning combination.
-Our advice if you are considering a luxury ski holiday in Cervinia is to overlook its appearance – this is one ski resort that you definitely do not want to judge by its cover!

 The resort is situated at the head of a long valley and has developed rather haphazardly with no real consistent style of architecture and some tiresome walks from some of the hotels to and from the lifts.
 It has very few off-slope amenities.
 However, there are many great bars and an array of restaurants to keep you interested.

 - Early intermediates and anyone looking for miles of gentle runs